Engineering Construction Industry Training Board

 • Pre-approval is mandatory - never start training without funding commitment or risk losing grant eligibility

-• Focus on transferable skills - emphasize how training benefits the broader engineering construction industry
+• Focus on transferable skills - emphasise how training benefits the broader engineering construction industry

-• Align with net zero objectives - demonstrate how proposals support the energy transition and decarbonization
+• Align with net zero objectives - demonstrate how proposals support the energy transition and decarbonisation

 • Consider geographic priorities - applications in Industrial Cluster regions have strategic advantage